jerryz123/onnx-halide/README.md

 C(d1, d0) = sum(A(r[0], d0) * B(d1, r[0]));
 ```
 ### Operator Categories
 Some of the ONNX operators fall into categories.
 These categories roughly correspond to the `NodeGenerator` class hierarchy.
+For example, all binary operators inherit the shape inference and expression formation from the `BinaryGenerator` class.
 #### Unary Operators
 Unary operators are very simple, with only one input Tensor, and trivial shape inference.
 These cover the class of activation functions
 #### Binary Operators